thevishalchothe/hibernate-database-management/user-management-system/README.md

 # User Management System Example ⚙️📂

-This project example is a console-based Java application for managing user records using Hibernate ORM and MySQL database.
+This project example is a console-based Java application for managing user records using:
+  -  Hibernate ORM (Object-Relational Mapping), MySQL database, and  Manual JAR dependency management (without Maven).

 ---